Govt Earmarks Rs 267,952 Mln For Various Ongoing, New Schemes Of Power Sector - UrduPoint

 For ongoing schemes, a sum of Rs 4500 million each has been earmarked for 220/132 Kv GIS substation Dhabiji and 220 Kv Haripur Substation, Rs 6,000 million for 220Kv Swabi Substation, Rs 6,500 million for 500 Kv Allama Iqbal Industrial City, Rs 1,424.360 million for electrification works at different valleys of district Chitral, Rs 4,536.225 million for 220 kV Quaid-e-Azam Apparel and business Park Grid Station, Rs 38,000 million for installation of 2x600 MW Coal Fired Power Project GENCO-I (Jamshoro), Rs 3,808 million for Power Distribution Enhancement Investment Program-II, Rs 4,499 million electricity distribution efficiency improvement project (MEPCO), Rs 3,691.

-509 million for electricity distribution efficiency improvement project (HESCO) and Rs 2,600 million for 500 kV Matiari—Moro-R Y Khan.
+509 million for electricity distribution efficiency improvement project (HESCO) and Rs 2,600 million for 500 kV Matiari—Moro-Rahim Yar Khan.

-For New Scheme, an amount of Rs 6,250 million has been earmarked for land acquisition for installation of 1200 MW solar power plant Layyah, Rs 4,500 million for electricity distribution improvement and Rs 6,000 million for installation of assets performance management system on 100 kV and 200 kV distribution transformers.

 Recent Stories